Netball in New Zealand: Netball NZ Champs

 U19: Since 1993, the Netball NZ U19 Champs have provided opportunities for the country's best to go head-to-head.
-Between 15 and 20 Centres compete in this four-day, indoor tournament; an excellent pathway not just for players, but also coaches, umpires and other officials to gain experience at the next level.
+Between 15 and 20 Centres compete in this four-day, indoor tournament; a development pathway not just for players, but also coaches, umpires and other officials to gain experience at the next level.

 U17: The Netball NZ U17 Champs (est. 2009) is Netball New Zealand's largest event and continues to grow in popularity.
-Between 32 and 40 Netball Centres compete in this four-day, outdoor tournament - the only domestic event held outdoors.
+Between 32 and 40 Netball Centres compete in this four-day, outdoor tournament – the only domestic event held outdoors.
 The event is a key stepping stone for players along the development pathway.

 ANZ Premiership competition

-ANZ Premiership 2017-Current
+ANZ Premiership 2017–Current

 The ANZ Premiership is the premier domestic netball league in New Zealand.
 The league was formed in 2016 as a successor to the trans-Tasman ANZ Championship, which was held from 2008 to 2016.
 The ANZ Premiership is contested annually by six teams based throughout New Zealand, with a total of 47 games played over 14 weeks.

 The inaugural season of the ANZ Premiership was played in 2017, with the Southern Steel emerging as champions.
 The 2018 season commenced in May 2018.